code-423n4/2023-11-shellprotocol/README.md

 - Does it use an oracle?: No
 - Describe any novel or unique curve logic or mathematical models your code uses:
 - Is this either a fork of or an alternate implementation of another project?: False
-- Does it use a side-chain?:
+- Does it use a side-chain?: no
-- Describe any specific areas you would like addressed:
+- Describe any specific areas you would like addressed: not really all 3 contracts are important
 ```